exercism/java/javascript/poetry-club-door-policy/README.md

 When the guard recites **Stands so high**, you'll respond **h**, when the guard recites **Huge hooves too**, you'll respond **o**.

-Note that sometimes the guard does stylist pauses (in the form of whitespace) at the end of a line.
+Note that sometimes the guard does stylistic pauses (in the form of whitespace) at the beginning or at the end of a line.
 You will need to ignore those pauses to derive the correct letter.

 Implement the function `backDoorResponse` that takes a line of the poem as an argument and returns the last letter of that line that is not a whitespace character.